top of page

 What is Mediation?

-With mediation, a third-party neutral is brought in to keep the parties working together rather than turning the problem over to the legal departments.
-The mediator, acting in a neutral capacity, facilitates continued negotiations by pointing out the benefits of a cooperative settlement vs. a ruling by less informed arbitrators or the courts.
-The cost of the mediation is usually shared and is nominal by comparison to the classic forms of dispute resolution -- arbitration or litigation.
+The primary benefit of mediation is that the participants maintain control of the entire process.
+The mediator, acting in a neutral capacity, facilitates continued negotiations by pointing out the benefits of a cooperative settlement.
+The cost of the mediation is usually shared and is nominal by comparison to the classic forms of dispute resolution.
 Cost and risk for each party increase exponentially when the dispute crosses the line from a situation where the parties resolve the dispute themselves to a situation where someone else resolves the dispute.

 THE ROLE OF THE MEDIATOR